 The conditions under which the probe will be used is key to its mechanical design.
 Surface or tube conditions, environmental conditions, automation, cable length, physical access, as well as defect location and orientation all influence the mechanical design.

 Other key factors are chemical requirements (such as in nuclear plants), which impact the choice of materials used in designing the probe.
 Manufacturing methods can have an influence.
 Here are a few examples of innovative mechanical designs.

 Stainless Steel Cladding Weld Inspection Solution

 Borehole Inspection Solution

-The effective number of eddy current channels in relation to the acquisition rate of the test instrument gives an indication of the scan speed.
-However, one must take into account the mechanical logic of certain calculated speeds; even if you can achieve a 5 m/s scan speed, if the part under test or its defects are small by comparison, this speed may make little sense.
+The effective number of eddy current channels in relation to the acquisition rate of the test instrument gives us an indication of the scan speed.
+However, one must take into account the mechanical logic of certain calculated speeds; even if you can achieve a scan speed of 5 m/s (16 ft/s), if the part under test or its defects are small by comparison, this speed may make little sense.
 In such a situation, we would lower the sampling rate while still maintaining an SNR optimized for a speed that makes more sense from a physical standpoint.